guochenmeinian/guochenmeinian/README.md

 ### Hi there 👋

-- 🔭 I’m a first-year computer science graduate student studying at [NYU](cs.nyu.edu)
+- 🔭 I’m a first-year computer science graduate student studying at [New York University](cs.nyu.edu)
 - 👯 I recently graduated from [the Ohio State University](https://www.osu.edu/)
 - 📫 How to reach me: guo.2034@osu.edu
 - 😄 Pronouns: He/His/Him